My Mother Played Liszt

 “‘Damn you Liszt’”, she would swear at the old composer, for to her he wasn’t dead, he was peering over her shoulder telling her she could never play his Étude d’exécution transcendante d’après Paganini the way he did.
 But play it she did, and the Etudes, the Symhonies, the Preludes, the Concertos – the whole damn lot.
 Damn you Liszt indeed, for I suffered it all – waking at midnight to hear her bang the piano and push the old man out of the way, to go back to being dead so that she could master him.

-So Liszt, damn you to hell, you obstinate, passionate, brilliant old bastard.
+So Liszt, damn you, you obstinate, passionate, brilliant old bastard.
 I suffered because of you, learned to ride a bike, dirt track slides, the lot, most of it.
 Having said that, all of that, I did get a kick out of it, knowing my red headed mother could play like that, whilst the best Reggie Bowen’s mother could do was drive the school bus.

 I haven’t mentioned my father, the one who lay in bed while his wife consorted with her lover, reading a book because there was no point fighting the woman. “‘You coming to bed?”
 “Shortly, yes, when I’ve done some practice.’”
 He knew he wouldn’t see her till morning.